Explore

 Keep your crampons razor sharp.
 The blue ice on the Khatling descent will laugh at dull points, causing you to slip.

-→ See full itinerary with altitude profileRated hard.
+→ See full itinerary with altitude profileRated challenging.
 60% of the trek is on technical, shifting moraine, blue ice, or snow.
 The trail frequently disappears.
 Crevasses pose a constant hazard on Khatling.

 → See difficulty breakdown and fitness guidePackages range from ₹45,000 to ₹75,000.
 Inclusions and hidden costs vary by operator tier.